Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/README.md

 user_agent=
 ```

-To use this project, install `python3` in your [venv](https://docs.python.org/3/tutorial/venv.html).

-Create a configuration.py file that will look something like this,
+Create a configuration.py file that looks like this,

 ```python
 import yagmail